mbonig/nightynight/API.md

 A construct that will build a Lambda and a CloudWatch Rule (cron schedule) that will start the given ec2 instance at the specified time.

 Typically used when you've got ec2 instances that you only need during business hours and want to reduce the costs of.
-Use in conjunciton with the Nightynight construct at
+Use in conjunction with the Nightynight construct at

 __Implements__: [IConstruct](#constructs-iconstruct), [IConstruct](#aws-cdk-core-iconstruct), [IConstruct](#constructs-iconstruct), [IDependable](#aws-cdk-core-idependable)
 __Extends__: [Construct](#aws-cdk-core-construct)